Skip to main content

 What Is a Plush Mattress?

-Plush mattresses are soft, cozy mattresses with minimal firmness.
 You can tell a plush mattress apart from a firm mattress by the way the top layers “collapse” when you apply pressure.
-Because they tend to have a thicker top layer, plush mattresses usually hug your body as you fall into them, keeping you gently in place while you sleep.
+Because they tend to have a thicker top layer, plush mattresses usually hug your body as you fall into them, and these soft layers also help reduce motion transfer.

 Benefits